shaysugg/Notes/iOS-study/RW Expert Swift/Codable.md

 decoder.dateDecodingStrategy = .formatted(dateFormatter)
 ```
 adding a new custom decoding strategy
-*see the original source for the complete implemantation*
+*see the original source for the complete implementation*
 ``` Swift
 extension JSONDecoder.KeyDecodingStrategy {
   static var convertFromKebabCase: JSONDecoder.KeyDecodingStrategy =